(Financial) transparency builds trust.

 Neurony’s own product development process is a set of work procedures and stages to always keep the customers up to date.
 Knowing how much you are ready to invest plays an important role in the beginning of our collaboration.

 We start by defining a minimal viable product and move onto product discovery.
 At this point, the deliverables include the general idea about your project and an estimated budget interval.
-These numbers are not cut and dry, but their accuracy is influenced by your input.
-Whether it’s $2,000 or $20,000, your budget information allows us to bind everything to clear evaluation criteria and to propose viable solutions designed with an affordable tech stack.
+These numbers are not cut and dry – your input influences their accuracy.
+Whether it’s $2,000 or $20,000, your budget information allows us to bind everything to clear evaluation criteria.
+This way, we can propose viable solutions designed with an affordable tech stack.

 In the end, “To share or not to share” should not be the question.
 Financial transparency with your partners is an opportunity, not a risk.
 Budget-aware collaborations yield the best possible results with the money that you are able to invest.